LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 <div class="exercise-text">
 The topology is
 [metrizable](https://nowheredifferentiable.com/2023-01-29-PDE-1-Fourier/#:~:text=together-,with,-a%20countable%20family)
-as the family of seminorms is countable Use Exercise [3](#convergence TVS) to show that if $\varphi\U n \in C\U c^\infty(K)$ is Cauchy then the sequence of derivatives $D^\alpha \varphi\U n$ converge uniformly to
+as the family of seminorms is countable.
+Use Exercise [3](#convergence TVS) to show that if $\varphi\U n \in C\U c^\infty(K)$ is Cauchy then the sequence of derivatives $D^\alpha \varphi\U n$ converge uniformly to